ASL interpreting and CART

 ASL interpreters and CART writers

-- ASL Interpreters have completed interpreter training programs.
+- ASL interpreters have completed interpreter training programs.

-- ASL Interpreters follow the National Association of the Deaf (NAD) and Registry of Interpreters for the Deaf (RID) Code of Professional Conduct.
+- ASL interpreters follow the National Association of the Deaf (NAD) and Registry of Interpreters for the Deaf (RID) Code of Professional Conduct.

 - CART writers are trained stenographers who produce real-time text.

-How to request services
+How students request services

 For courses